AnshulJawale/Evolutionary-Game-Theory/README.md

 An evolutionary stable strategy is a strategy that, if adopted by a population, cannot be invaded by any alternative strategy that is initially rare.
 ESS represents a stable equilibrium point in the evolution of strategies within a population.

-Mathematically, a strategy $ s $ is an ESS if:
+Mathematically, a strategy $s$ is an ESS if:

 $$
 \forall s' \neq s: \bar{u}(s, s) > \bar{u}(s', s)